NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

 ## Example File and Transition Changes ##

-* Convert Zone objects to Space objects and add "-Space" to the name.
+* Convert Zone objects to Space objects (one-to-one, just change the object class name).
 * Insert new Zone objects (one for each original Zone, no name change).
-* Surfaces - Change all Zone names to add "-Space"
-* Internal gains - Change all Zone names to add "-Space"